exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Fasthttp](https://github.com/exu/go-workshops/tree/master/680-libs-fasthttp)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Fasthttp use ([code for: Libs Fasthttp](https://github.com/exu/go-workshops/tree/master/680-libs-fasthttp)) link to follow code examples